 Like the SKX’s Purposeful Diver Feel?
 Try the Obris Morgan Seastar 60S

 The Seastar 60S from microbrand Obris Morgan doesn’t have the name recognition of Seiko, nor its traditional appeal.
 Rather, it offers a more modern, technical feel — and, most importantly, a remarkably strong value.
-Well conceived and executed with a handsome design, the Seastar has premium features like sapphire crystal, and the same 200m of water-resistance as the SKX.
+Well conceived and executed with a handsome design, the Seastar has premium features like sapphire crystal and a black PVD coating, as well as the same 200m of water-resistance as the SKX.

 While dive watches can tend toward the bold end of the spectrum in terms of size and design, the Seastar measures a restrained 40mm.
 Its movement is from Seiko’s Japanese competitor Miyota, but the 9015 is a more premium automatic movement option often considered comparable in quality and price to common Swiss movements like those from ETA.
 Though barely more money than the SKX, the Obris Morgan will feel like a significant upgrade.